MaelLefeuvre/BADGER/doc/README.badger-config.md

     > **Allowed values:** (integer) Any integer value in the range $[1, +\infty]$.

   - #### <a name="maf-1"></a>maf
     > **Description:** Apply minor allele filtration of overlapping positions, allele frequencies from the 1000g phase3 project.
-Setting this value to 0 will disable maf filtration alltogether.
+Setting this value to 0 will disable maf filtration altogether.

     > **Allowed values:** (float) Any floating point value in the range $[0, 1]$